Common Tree Care, Planting mistakes

 least 40 ft away on the west side of a drive way

 period of time in the summer.
-What happened here is an ice storm put a lot
+What happened here is an ice or wind storm

-of extra weight on the tree and it bent to the area where it was held by the
+can put a lot of extra stress on the tree and it bent to the area where it was held by the

 stakes, causing it to snap off above the strap where the pressure was the